paarnes/GNSS_Multipath_Analysis_Software/README.md

 analysisResults = GNSS_MultipathAnalysis(rinex_obs_file=rinObs_file, sp3NavFilename_1=SP3_file)
 ```

-### Run a multipath analysis using a RINEX navigation file with SNR, a defined datarate for ephemerides and with an elevation angle cut of at 10°
+### Run a multipath analysis using a RINEX navigation file with SNR, a defined datarate for ephemerides and with an elevation angle cut off at 10°
 ```python
 from gnssmultipath import GNSS_MultipathAnalysis